Gymnastics Australia: Peggy Liddick Investigations and Sanctions - 2022

 Peggy Liddick acted as the Australian women's artistic gymnastics team coach and boss between 1997 and 2016.
 In early 2022, the National Sports Tribunal found Liddick guilty of harassing two-time olympian gymnast, Georgia Bonora.

 Liddick denied all allegations of bullying and emotional abuse, however Bondora's complaint was supported by her former Australian teammates, Shona Morgan, Olivia Vivian, Chloe Gilliland and Ashleigh Brennan.

 The complaint, alleging misconduct, bullying and abuse between 2006 and 2012, was initially lodged with Gymnastics Australia in 2020, before they forwarded it to Sport Integrity Australia in September 2020.

 Upon review, SIA upheld five allegations that were made against Liddick, with an appeal application to see the matter heard by the NST dismissing three allegations while upholding two.

-As an outcome of the NST hearing, Liddick was suspended for four months and ordered to write an apology letter to Bondora which stated:
+As an outcome of the NST hearing, Liddick was given a 4 month suspension which was suspended for 2 years and ordered to write an apology letter to Bondora which stated: